Author: Kepion Product Team

 @category_name=N'Kepion';

-Replace the <POWERSHELL_SCRIPT> with your tested script.
+Note: Replace <POWERSHELL_SCRIPT> with your tested script.

 EXEC [msdb].[dbo].sp_add_jobstep